top of page

 Aaron Trotman: Drawing Beyond the Visible

 Barbadian artist Aaron Trotman works at the intersection of precision and perception.
 Using pencil as his primary medium, he produces highly controlled portraits that extend beyond surface representation.
 His drawings are not simply images to be viewed, but works that shift depending on how they are encountered.
 Omenala IV, charcoal and ultraviolet ink on paper by Aaron Trotman.
 Image courtesy of the artist via Instagram.
-At the centre of his practice is the use of ultraviol
+At the centre of his practice is the use of ultraviole

 Iandria Roper